Our Solar System: Haven of the Angels

 It would be impossible, and perhaps unjust, to present the story of this small sect without using their own words.
 Their writings convey not only their goals and achievements, but also give a proper portrayal of the mindset that drove them to explore the extreme distances far beyond the influence of Oma.
 It also reveals the manner in which they achieved their goals which is certainly outside all credible bounds of scientific thought.

 The reader might be asking why we would include mention of such a strange group of Elzheni in this document.
 The question is well warranted, and there was much discussion of this among those of us who are responsible for the creation of this summary of ancient Elzheni knowledge of the greater Fekxtah world.
 In the end, two arguments convinced us to include the Astromentists in this brief tome.
 The first was that the Astromentists had persuaded a number of the most prominent Elzheni scientists of their day that their explorations, or “journeys” as they were fond of calling them, were true.
 How they validated their knowledge to their colleagues is unknown.
-The ancient texts contain to account of the discussion, or, at least, none that we can find.
+The ancient texts contain no account of the discussion, or, at least, none that we can find.
 We felt that the judgment of these ancient masters could not be discounted regardless of the opaque quality of their decision.
-By itself that was sufficient justification to include the account in this document.
+By itself that was sufficient justification to include the Astromentists’ experiments in this document.

 “I begin.
 The taste of the como is fresh and clean.
 It stings my tongue with its strange bitterness, and comforts me as I recognize my body’s familiar response to its effects.